 What is fertility charting?
 Fertility charting is recording all of your fertile symptoms on a chart.
-It is done by tracking your bbt (basal body temperature), observing your cervical position and cervical mucous, and recording any patterns unique to your body.
+It is done by tracking your BBT (basal body temperature), observing your cervical position and cervical mucous, and recording any patterns unique to your body.

-Ovulation Prediction Kits: Ovulation prediction kits are a very popular way of determing ovulation dates.
+Ovulation Prediction Kits: Ovulation prediction kits are a popular way of determining ovulation dates.
 They work by measuring the amount of Luteinizing Hormone in your urine.
 There is a surge in LH (Luteinizing Hormone) just prior to ovulation.
 LH levels are only elevated for a couple of days.
 These are the days that you are most fertile.
 Recording your LH surge is a good way to predict when you ovulate.

-Uterine Cramping or ovulation pain: Some women notice cramping on one side or pain resembling menstrual cramps when they ovulate.
+Uterine Cramping or Ovulation Pain: Some women notice cramping on one side or pain resembling menstrual cramps when they ovulate.
 If you notice cramping or pain record this in your chart.
 This may help you monitor when you ovulate.

 Headaches/Moodiness: Headaches and moodiness sometimes accompany ovulation.
 Occasionally women notice that there is a pattern to when they get headaches or when their moods change.
 Writing down everything you notice during your menstrual cycle can give you a better idea of when you will ovulate or when to expect your period.

-Other observations you will want to record on your chart.
 Write down any questions you have for your doctor as you think of them.
 Sometimes you forget what you wanted to ask and having them written down comes in handy.
 You will also want to write down when you have intercourse.
 You should be able to look at your chart and see if your timing was right.

 - Record any medications you are taking and what day you took them.
 Some medications will affect your fertility.
 Discuss with your doctor any medications you take and how that it will affect you.

-- If you are sick or have a fever be sure to write a comment on your chart.
+- If you are sick or have a fever, be sure to write a comment on your chart.
 You can use your fertility chart to write down anything that you notice about your body and your cycle.

 - If you drink alcohol (especially if you have had a lot to drink) this needs to be recorded in your chart.
 Alcohol can affect your sleep patterns, temperature, and fertility.